Daily updates on the COVID-19 crisis in California’s county jail system

 1. Alameda County Jail (Santa Rita Jail) – Highlights

-On May 4, another COVID-19 case emerged, two active cases were marked as resolved and one was released while positive.
-Now, there are only two active COVID-19 cases in custody– both of which are asymptomatic.
+One new COVID-19 case emerged over the weekend.
+As of June 13, there are two active asymptomatic COVID-19 cases in custody.
 Minimal testing, poor quarantine protocols, and lack of proper testing suggest that there may be more cases than Alameda County Sheriff’s Office (ACSO) reports.
-There are currently no housing pods quarantined.
+There are currently four housing pods quarantined.

-- ACSO reports one current positive staff/contractor case as of May 4.
-There have been a total of 111 such cases, 110 of which have now recovered.
+- ACSO reports zero current positive staff/contractor cases as of June 13.
+There have been a total of 114 staff/contractor cases, 114 of which have recovered.

 - Alameda County Public Health Dept. has mandated testing for ACSO employees from March 1 onward through a county health order.

-- Between April 25 and May 1, only 365 ACSO SRJ staff were tested.
-The total number of staff that need to be tested is currently pending.
+- Between the May 30 and June 12 testing period, 916 ACSO SRJ staff were tested.
+The total number of staff required to comply is currently pending.

-- Between April 11 and April 24, 828 ACSO SRJ staff were tested out of 1015, showing roughly an 82 percent compliance rate.
+- Between May 9 through May 22, 820 ACSO SRJ staff were tested out of 958 total staff, roughly an 86 percent compliance rate.

-- 12,269 tests have been conducted to date, showing an increase of 77 tests.
-ACSO reports 123 pending tests.
+- 14,071 tests have been conducted to date, showing an increase of 103 tests over the weekend since June 11.
+ACSO reports 83 pending tests.

 - While the weekly testing rate has historically been low, it has decreased by one percent.
-12 percent of the jail population was tested within the seven-day period prior to April 28, within the past week, 11 percent of the jail population was tested.
+18 percent of the jail population was tested within the seven-day period prior to June 7.
+In the past week, 17 percent of the jail population was tested.
+The weekly testing rate may be inflated due to ongoing serial testing.

-- SRJ has 7 red patients – showing a decrease of two people since May 3.
+- SRJ has 3 red patients – showing a decrease of four people since June 12.
 Red patients have COVID-19 symptoms but are not COVID-19 positive.

 - Red and dark red patients are released individually from their respective housing locations (Outpatient Housing Unit (OPHU), HU8A or HU8C) when cleared by medical.